 Once you start looking for numbers suddenly they’re everywhere!
 Can you think of any ways you could practice counting?

-- Reading even though they’d rather be playing on the Xbox
+- Reading even though they’d rather be watching TV

 - Trying again if they get things wrong or struggle the first time